ubeccommon/ubec_interface/static/docs/guides/public-guide.md

 Traditional economics says: "I maximize my gain even if it's at your expense."

-Ubuntu economics says: "My gain and your gain are interconnectedâ€”we prosper together."
+Ubuntu economics says: "My gain and your gain are interconnected—we prosper together."

 ### Bioregional Thinking

-UBEC recognizes that human communities are nested within natural bioregionsâ€”watersheds, ecosystems, landscapes.
+UBEC recognizes that human communities are nested within natural bioregions—watersheds, ecosystems, landscapes.
 Our economic health cannot be separated from the health of the land, water, and air that sustain us.

 ### Commons-Based Approach

-Rather than treating everything as private property to be bought and sold, UBEC recognizes that many things are best managed as commonsâ€”shared resources governed by community agreements and mutual care.
+Rather than treating everything as private property to be bought and sold, UBEC recognizes that many things are best managed as commons—shared resources governed by community agreements and mutual care.

 ---